aakarshitpathak/ML-Ready-AI/README.md

 - **`models/`** — Saved trained models (`.pkl`)
 - **`database.db`** — SQLite store for session management
 - **`requirements.txt`** — Python dependencies

-> Update this list if your real structure differs — a quick orientation like this is easier to keep accurate than a full file tree.

 ---